 Australia’s first camel arrived at Port Adelaide in 1840 and in 1846 South Australian explorer John Ainsworth Horrocks put it to good use exploring the arid interior near Lake Torrens.
-While Horrocks was preparing to shoot a bird the camel moved and he suffered fatal injuries.
+While Horrocks was preparing to shoot a bird the camel moved and Horrocks suffered fatal gunshot injuries.
 Horrocks died after requesting the camel be shot.

 Camel meat is a growing industry in Australia.
 Camels are exported live to Saudi Arabia, where the wild, disease free camels are a prized delicacy.
 There’s even camel dairies producing camel milk and camel rides are a tourism and recreation favorite all over the country.